 Poor Walking Pattern

 Our body is designed in a way that if we walk normally then it distributes the weight in a more appropriate way on the foot.
-Unfortunately, most people tend to walk either hip forwarding or head forwarding.
+Unfortunately, most people tend to walk either hip-forwarding or head-forwarding.
 And both of the postures are bad for your foot.
 Which usually puts stress on your feet and forms plantar fasciitis in the long run.

-Shoe with poor arch support
+A shoe with poor arch support

-People often forget that they need to wear the appropriate shoe during their training sessions.
+People often forget that they need to wear the appropriate shoes during their training sessions.
 Shoes that do not provide an ample amount of arch support for your feet will eventually help to build up the plantar fasciitis problem.

 Should you ride a cycle if you have plantar fasciitis?